 Rebecca by Donald Barthelme

-In Rebecca by Donald Barthelme we have the theme of acceptance, insecurity, appearance, jealousy and love.
+In Rebecca by Donald Barthelme we have the theme of acceptance, appearance, identity, love, insecurity and jealousy.
 Taken from his Sixty Stories collection the story is narrated in the third person by an unnamed narrator and after reading the story the reader realises that Barthelme may be exploring the theme of acceptance.
 Rebecca cannot accept the fact that her surname is Lizard.
 She does everything she legally can to change her surname however the judge is not favourable to Rebecca’s request and does not consider Rebecca’s surname to be the problem that Rebecca thinks it to be.
 This may be important as Barthelme through the judge may be highlighting how at times things can overpower an individual to the point in that they wish to make changes to their life when the reality is a change may not necessarily be needed.
 It also appears that Rebecca’s name change is more cosmetic than anything else.
 It will not change any aspect of her life.
 However it will make her feel better about herself.
 Though that may just be till the next problem arrives for Rebecca.
 Rather than accepting her surname and the fact that she is the only one bothered by it she wishes to change her name.
 If anything Rebecca is insecure within herself due to her surname (and the fact that she looks slightly greenish).
 Though again the only one who considers her surname to be a problem is Rebecca herself.

 It may also be a case that Barthelme is exploring the theme of love and how at times those who are in love can turn a blind eye to the perceived defects of the one they love.
 Which is very much the case for Hilda in the story.
 Though she mentions to Rebecca that she dislikes the fact that Rebecca is slightly green in appearance.
 Hilda nonetheless loves Rebecca.
 Something that Rebecca finds hard to believe considering that Hilda went for a drink after work with Stephanie.
 This may be important as Barthelme may be introducing jealousy into the story and with jealousy comes insecurity.
 Not only is Rebecca insecure about her surname and physical appearance but she also appears to be insecure when it comes to her relationship with Hilda.
 It is also possible that Barthelme is pitting the individual against the system.
 First Rebecca loses her name change request as the judge sees nothing wrong with her name and secondly the new dermatologist has the same to say as the previous dermatologists.